Physics-Dude/WAC-Spawn-Tweaks-and-More/README.md

 This addon fixes that and places the spawned WAC just above the ground using a path trace.

 **Bonus Features:**
-- Health regen when spawned! (defaults to just 10 seconds)
+- Health regen when spawned!
 - Engine Performance modifier. (defaults to 1.5x original power)
+- Angular Drag modifier. (defaults to 2x for more relaxed control)
-- Works in single and multiplayer on all surfaces.
+- Works in single and multiplayer.
 - It's just one small LUA file.